-- Four of the SQL on Hadoop alternatives do not support updates: Impala, Drill, SparkSQL, and Hawq.
+- Four of the SQL on Hadoop alternatives do not support updates on HDFS: Impala, Drill, SparkSQL, and Hawq.
 They would not be able to meet the requirements for a full audited result.

 - The fifth, Hive, does support updates but incurs a significant performance penalty executing queries after handling the updates.

 - VectorH executed the updates more quickly than Hive.
 With its patent-pending Positional Delta Trees, VectorH tracks inserts and deletes separately from the data blocks, maintaining full ACID compliance while preserving the same level of query performance (no penalty!)

 - Here is the summary data from our testing that shows the performance penalty on Hive while there is no impact on VectorH from executing updates (detailed data follows):